AckerlyXu/heima/articles/iot-hub/iot-hub-devguide-messaging.md

 * **Network traversal**.
 The standard AMQP protocol uses port 5671, while MQTT listens on port 8883, which could cause problems in networks that are closed to non-HTTP protocols.
 MQTT over WebSockets, AMQP over WebSockets, and HTTP are available to be used in this scenario.
 * **Payload size**.
 MQTT and AMQP are binary protocols, which result in more compact payloads than HTTP.

+> [!NOTE]
-> [AZURE.NOTE] When using HTTP, each device should poll for cloud-to-device messages every 25 minutes or more.
+> When using HTTP, each device should poll for cloud-to-device messages every 25 minutes or more.
 However, during development, it is acceptable to poll more frequently than every 25 minutes.

 ## Port numbers
 Devices can communicate with IoT Hub in Azure using various protocols.
 Typically, the choice of protocol is driven by the specific requirements of the solution.
 The following table lists the outbound ports that must be open for a device to be able to use a specific protocol: